alanvourch/SQL-Project/README.md

 # Background
 As an FP&A analyst with 8 years of experience, I have recently started developing my data analysis skills, focusing on expanding my proficiency in SQL.
 While practicing SQL, I became curious about the job market for data analyst positions, particularly remote roles, as I plan to travel.

-### Here are the questions I wanted to answer through my queries:
+### Here are the questions I wanted to answer through my queries

 1. Which remote data analyst roles offer the highest salaries?